 Acoustic & Electronic Instruments, Musicians, News, Tutorials, Videos & Interesting Finds

-Yamaha Tyros/Genos comparison: Genos v Tyros5 v Tyros4 v Tyros3 v Tyros2 v Tyros
+Yamaha Tyros/Genos comparison: Genos2 v Genos v Tyros5 v Tyros4 v Tyros3 v Tyros2 v Tyros

 Yamaha Tyros5

-Yamaha has launched five versions of its flagship TYROS arranger workstation keyboards, plus the Genos which could well be described as the Tyros 6.
+Yamaha has launched five versions of its flagship TYROS arranger workstation keyboards, plus the Genos and Genos2 which are the natural flagship progression from Tyros.
 Here we look at the differences between the instruments, and see how this product line has evolved over time.

 Launch History